Interactive Inference under Information Constraints: Interactive testing under information constraints

 From this, it can be verified that $H(W_\vecu)$ has eigenvalues $2\eta + (1 - \eta) \normtwo{\delta(\vecu)}^2$ with multiplicity one and $2\eta$ with multiplicity $\ab-1$.
 Also, we have $\normtwo{\delta(\vecu)}^2 \le 2$, and moreover that equality holds when $|\vecu_{2i-1} - \vecu_{2i}| = 1$ for all $i\in[\ab]$ and $\sum_{i \in [\ab]} u(2i) = \ab/2$.
 Setting the value of $\eta$ to be $1/\sqrt{\ab}$ establishes the claimed bounds. \end{proof}

-The following two results establish our claim of a separation between noninteractive schemes and interactive scheme for $(2\ab, \dst)$-uniformity testing under local constraints $\cW^{1/\sqrt{\ab}}_{\in}$. \begin{proposition} Noninteractive $(2\ab,\dst)$-uniformity testing under $\cW^{1/\sqrt{\ab}}_{\in}$ has sample complexity $\Theta(\ab/\dst^2)$. \end{proposition} \begin{proof} The lower bound can be shown by plugging $\lVert{\cW^{1/\sqrt{\ab}}_{\in}}\rVert_F \le 2\sqrt{2}$ in the lower bound for noninteractive schemes obtained in~\cite{ACT:18:IT1} (see~\cref{table:results:lowerbounds}).
+The following two results establish our claim of a separation between noninteractive schemes and interactive scheme for $(2\ab, \dst)$-uniformity testing under local constraints $\cW^{1/\sqrt{\ab}}_{\in}$. \begin{proposition} Noninteractive $(2\ab,\dst)$-uniformity testing under $\cW^{1/\sqrt{\ab}}_{\in}$ has sample complexity $\Theta(\ab/\dst^2)$, even when the unknown distribution $\p$ has bounded norm $\norminf{\p} \leq 10/\ab$. \end{proposition} \begin{proof} The lower bound can be shown by plugging $\lVert{\cW^{1/\sqrt{\ab}}_{\in}}\rVert_F \le 2\sqrt{2}$ in the lower bound for noninteractive schemes obtained in~\cite{ACT:18:IT1} (see~\cref{table:results:lowerbounds}).
+Crucially, this lower bound is established by considering the family of distributions given in~\cref{eq:paninski}, and thus still applies under the promise that $\norminf{\p} \leq \frac{10}{\ab}$.
 For the upper bound, note that with probability $1/\sqrt{\ab}$ we observe a sample from $[2\ab]$ from the underlying distribution.
 Ignoring the binary responses and using the same argument as that in the previous section, we get a (matching) upper bound for the number of samples needed by this private-coin SMP protocol. \end{proof} Our next result provides the last piece to establish our separation, by showing that interactive protocols can do strictly better than the noninteractive ones.\footnote{For simplicitly, we only provide a protocol for the case of $\dst = \Omega(1/\ab^{1/8})$, which is enough for our purposes.
-We believe that handling smaller values of the distance parameter is possible, but would require a more involved \newer{protocol and} analysis.} \begin{proposition} For $\dst \geq 8/\ab^{1/8}$, interactive $(2\ab,\dst)$-uniformity testing under $\cW^{1/\sqrt{\ab}}_{\in}$ has sample complexity $\Theta(\ab^{3/4}/\dst^2)$. \end{proposition} \begin{proof} The lower bound can be obtained by plugging the bounds $\lVert\cW^{1/\sqrt{\ab}}_{\in}\rVert_\ast \leq 2\sqrt{\ab}+2$ and $\lVert\cW^{1/\sqrt{\ab}}_{\in}\rVert_{\rm op} = 2$ into~\cref{theo:interactive:lb:testing}.
+We believe that handling smaller values of the distance parameter is possible, but would require a more involved protocol and analysis.} \begin{proposition} For $\dst \geq 8/\ab^{1/8}$, interactive $(2\ab,\dst)$-uniformity testing under $\cW^{1/\sqrt{\ab}}_{\in}$, when the unknown distribution $\p$ satisfies $\norminf{\p} \leq 10/\ab$, has sample complexity $\Theta(\ab^{3/4}/\dst^2)$. \end{proposition} \begin{proof} The lower bound can be obtained by plugging the bounds $\lVert\cW^{1/\sqrt{\ab}}_{\in}\rVert_\ast \leq 2\sqrt{\ab}+2$ and $\lVert\cW^{1/\sqrt{\ab}}_{\in}\rVert_{\rm op} = 2$ into~\cref{theo:interactive:lb:testing} (noting that the lower bound instances (\cref{eq:paninski}) satisfy the $\lp[\infty]$ promise).
 For the upper bound, we first present a high-level overview of our scheme, and then provide the details.